How To

 What is AHI System?

 The Aftertreatment Hydrocarbon Injector (AHI) System is a component of the Emissions Aftertreatment System (EATS) that monitors and controls fuel injection into the Diesel Oxidation Catalyst (DOC) to regenerate the Diesel Particulate Filter (DPF).
-The system is made up of 3 primary components: The AHI Module, Fuel and Air Lines, and the AHI Nozzle (7 Injector).
+The system consists of three primary components: the AHI Module, the Fuel and Air Lines, and the AHI Nozzle (7 Injector).

 AHI Module Component Overview

-The AHI Module for model year 2017 and newer trucks is mounted to the fuel filter housing.
-In older vehicles, it was mounted to the side of the engine block.
+For model year 2017 and newer trucks, the AHI Module mounts to the fuel filter housing.
+In older vehicles, it mounts to the side of the engine block.
 Despite the different configuration, the functionality is the same and the module’s primary job is to control the amount of fuel and air to the nozzle.

 There are 3 primary failure modes of the AHI Module (Dosing Block):